Shanghai Express (film): Reception

 The film was praised by Mordaunt Hall of The New York Times as a star vehicle for Marlene Dietrich: "Miss Dietrich gives an impressive performance.
-She is langourous but fearless as Lily."
+She is languorous but fearless as Lily."
 He also singled out other characters: "Clive Brooks's performance is also noteworthy...Warner Oland is excellent as Mr. Chang and Anna May Wong makes the most of the role of the brave Chinese girl.
 Eugene Pallette serves splendidly as Sam Salt."

-Jonathan Spence, writing about the film's usefulness as a piece of history, feels that the real 1923 Lincheng Incident was far more dramatic, but says that Shanghai Express is nonetheless this is "a wonderful film, with great performances by Dietrich ... and Anna May Wong."
+Jonathan Spence, writing about the film's usefulness as a piece of history, feels that the real 1923 Lincheng Incident was far more dramatic, but says that Shanghai Express is nonetheless "a wonderful film, with great performances by Dietrich ... and Anna May Wong."

 The critic for Senses of Cinema called Shanghai Express a "riotous exercise in excess in every area; the visuals are overpowering and sumptuous; the costumes ornate and extravagant; the sets a riot of fabrics, light and space; and all of it captured in the most delectable black-and-white cinematography that one can find anywhere."
 He discusses the film's interest in the questions of race and colonialism and notes the "peculiar bifurcation" of the film's view of race, as most of the respectable "white" characters in the film are seen as both flawed and racist.
-Only Dietrich, Wong, and, to some extent, "Doc" Harvey have any "real moral agency."
+He says only the characters played Dietrich, Wong, and Brook have "real moral agency."
 He calls the film "surprisingly feminist," with Dietrich being a "strong, dominating presence" and Wong's character her equal.

 Shanghai Express is memorable for its stylistic black-and-white chiaroscuro cinematography.
 Even though Lee Garmes was awarded the Academy Award for Best Cinematography, according to Dietrich, it was von Sternberg who was responsible for most of it.

-The film was a box office success grossing $800,000 in rentals the USA and Canada and $1.5 million altogether in worldwide rentals.
+The film was a box office success grossing $827,000 in rentals the US and Canada and $1.5 million altogether in worldwide rentals.
+Rotten Tomatoes gives the film a rating of 96% from 67 reviews.

+The February 2020 issue of New York Magazine lists Shanghai Express as among "The Best Movies That Lost Best Picture at the Oscars."

 Awards and honors

+Legacy

+Lucile Hadžihalilović said that Marlene Dietrich's character in Shanghai Express was the spark behind the character Cristina (portrayed by Marion Cotillard) in her 2025 fantasy drama film The Ice Tower.
+"Her elegance, her mystery—it's all there.
+And von Sternberg's fetishistic attention to mise-en-scène left an impression on me", she said.